 5. Smells in India

 The smells of India can be the best and worst things about the country.
-The stench of garbage and urine is common, but so are the heady rich aromas of spices and incense.
-Evenings are a wonderful time to explore India's streets as the smell of fresh spices wafts up from the roadside snack stalls, and people light incense to attract Lakshmi, the Goddess of wealth and prosperity, into their houses.
+The stench of garbage and urine is common, but so too are the heady rich aromas of spices and incense.
+Evenings are a wonderful time to explore India's streets as the smell of fresh spices wafts up from the roadside snack stalls, and people burn incense for the gods during their evening prayers.

 6. People in India